 - Ensure quality care for residents through adequate staffing, oversight, and access to in-person formal advocates, called long-term care Ombudsmen.

 - Hold long-term care facilities accountable when they fail to provide adequate care to residents.

-The uptick in COVID-19 cases prompted AARP to call for requiring COVID-19 vaccinations for nursing home residents and workers in August.
-AARP has also been leading the way in helping Americans get the facts about the COVID-19 vaccines so they can decide what’s best for them and their families.
+The uptick in COVID-19 cases in August 2021 prompted AARP to call for requiring COVID-19 vaccinations for nursing home residents and workers.
+AARP is now calling on nursing homes to require COVID-19 booster shots for residents and staff.

 AARP continues engaging with CMS to urge the agency to remain vigilant in efforts to protect long-term care facility residents and staff.
-A July AARP letter to CMS included recommendations that the federal government commit to working with states, long-term care facilities, and other entities, as needed, to ensure that those facilities can access and administer vaccines on a continuing basis for the foreseeable future.
+A July AARP letter to CMS included recommendations that the federal government commit to working with states, long-term care facilities, and other entities, as needed, to ensure that those facilities can access and administer vaccines for the foreseeable future.
 Everyone must work together to ensure continued vaccine and booster access and administration.
 AARP also noted the importance of access to vaccines and COVID-19 tests in a December letter to CMS supporting COVID-19 vaccination requirements for certain health care workers, including staff of nursing homes participating in Medicare and Medicaid.

 AARP will continue to shine a light on what’s happening in nursing homes so that families have the information they need to make decisions, and lawmakers can be held accountable.
 For more information, visit aarp.org/nursinghomes.